Elena' s AI Blog

 Scope creep occurs when a project’s goals expand without a deliberate decision to do so.

-• Hidden complexity — Every shiny feature brings friends: testing, security patches, edge cases, and bugs you never saw coming.
-(That innocent dark mode toggle?
-It just murdered your entire login flow.)
+Hidden Complexity Every shiny new feature brings dependencies: testing, security patches, edge cases, and unexpected bugs.
+(That innocent dark mode toggle just murdered your entire login flow).

-• Timeline explosion — Your weekend hack is now in its fourth month.
-The autumn leaves are falling, and you’re still debugging the user preferences modal.
+Timeline Explosion Your weekend hack is now in its fourth month.
+The autumn leaves are falling, and you are still debugging the user preferences modal.

 Why AI Makes Scope Creep So Easy